Or call (800) 645-3880 for more information. You can use BringFido to find a pet friendly place to stay at your destination.

 Pets in the Cabin

 Dogs and cats are welcome in the cabin if the combined weight of the pet and carrier is under 17 lbs (8 kg).
-Each passenger is allowed to bring 2 animals in the cabin each.
-They must be stowed in their carrier under the seat in front of you while you're in the air.
-The fee for pets traveling in the cabin is 50 EUR within Europe and 70 EUR for intercontinental trips (charged once per flight direction).
+Each passenger is allowed to bring 2 animals in the cabin.
+Pets must be at least 15 weeks on flights to/from Germany and 12 weeks for other flights.
+Animals must be stowed in a carrier under the seat during the flight.
+Fees for pets traveling in the cabin are calculated using the baggage calculator and depends on the route of travel.

 Pets in Checked Baggage

 If the combined weight of your pet and carrier is over 17 lbs (8 kg), your pet can be transported in the air-conditioned cargo hold instead.
 Each passenger can only bring 2 animals as checked baggage.
 Fees for pets traveling as checked baggage depend both on the route and the size of the carrier.
 A surcharge of EUR 150 / CHF 170 / USD 170 / CAD 220 is charged for transfers via Brussels, Geneva, Frankfurt, Vienna and Zurich.

 Dogs that cannot fit in larger carriers or are traveling alone must be transported as cargo instead.
 For this, you will need a specialized forwarding agent.
 Contact Lufthansa Cargo directly at (01) 806-747-100 to answer any queries about the cargo service.